Legal · Plain English · Applies to all Red Flagg™ services

 These Terms apply:

-- when you subscribe to any of our services, including Business Protect, Business Plus, Business Shield, Senior Protection (Protective, Wrap Around, Device Clean Up, Community Plan), and any Additional Services (together, the "Services"); and
+• when you subscribe to any of our subscription plans, including Business Protect, Business Plus, Business Shield, and Senior Protection (Protective, Wrap Around, Community Plan); and

 A Service Agreement is any written quote, order form, or statement of work we send you and that you accept (by email, electronic signature, or payment).
 Where a Service Agreement and these Terms conflict, the Service Agreement prevails for the specific point of conflict.

-These terms apply to everything we do — the website, your subscription, one-off services.
+These terms apply to everything we do — the website, your subscription, and any one-off product you buy from our store.
 If we send you a specific quote and it says something different from these terms, the quote wins on that point.

 Our services

 Red Flagg provides managed cyber security services to organisations and individuals.
-The specific Services you receive depend on the plan you choose.
-Details of each plan are published at redflagg.com.au/plans and redflagg.com.au/new-page (Senior Protection).
+The specific Services you receive depend on the plan or product you choose.
+Subscription plan details are published at redflagg.com.au/plans.

-Our methodology is structured around three maturity levels.
+Our methodology for subscription services is structured around three maturity levels.
 Where your Service Agreement places you on a particular level, the deliverables for that level are detailed in the Service Agreement.

-- Level 0 — Culture and awareness.
-Ten foundational steps focused on people, training, reporting habits, and the everyday safety basics.
-Every customer starts here.
+• Level 0 — Culture and awareness.
+Ten foundational steps focused on people, training, reporting habits, and everyday safety basics.
+Every customer starts here, regardless of their existing technical controls.

-- Level 1 — Essential Eight.
+• Level 1 — Essential Eight.
 The full ACSC Essential Eight Maturity Level 1 baseline — 48 technical controls delivered progressively after Level 0 is established.
+Delivered on Business Shield plan.

-- Level 2-3 — Advanced.
-Higher-maturity controls scoped and quoted on a project-by-project basis for organisations with regulatory or operational drivers.
+• Level 2-3 — Advanced.
+Higher-maturity controls scoped and quoted on a project-by-project basis for organisations with regulatory, compliance, or operational drivers beyond Level 1.

 Service features are subject to change and improvement.
 We will not materially reduce the features included in your plan without reasonable prior notice (at least 30 days).

 Our services align to ACSC Essential Eight, the NIST Cybersecurity Framework (CSF), and CIS Controls v8.
-These are industry reference frameworks.
 Alignment to a framework does not constitute certification to any specific standard unless we explicitly state so in writing for your organisation.

 Service maturity and timelines